 You probably take vitamin C to boost your immune system.
-But did you know that vitamin C has many other benefits – including decreasing fatigue?
+But does Vitamin C give you energy?
+The answer is yes!

 What is vitamin C?

 Vitamin C (also known as ascorbic acid) is an essential nutrient, which means our body requires it to properly function.
 Among many its uses is repairing damaged tissue and helping your immune system function properly.

 In cell reactions, vitamin C donates its electrons.
 This is what classifies it as an antioxidant.
 Our bodies can only store a small amount of vitamin C, so supplementing vitamin C regularly is important.